-Whether you’re looking to buy your first saxophone, or simply to upgrade your current horn, we’re going to take you through 10 of the best saxophone brands from around the world.
+Whether you’re looking to buy your first saxophone, or simply to upgrade your current horn this year, we’re going to take you through 12 of the best saxophone brands from around the world.

 From the top end of the market, to the more ‘economic’ options, this article will help with the decision-making process!

 It can be a big investment, and there are countless makes and models to choose from.